 The pervasive display represents one of the young and interesting areas of the research field.
-It is actually the growth in the display availability in a broad and diverse spectrum of sizes, input/output capabilities, power usage, portability etc. This basically includes un-coordinated and coupled displays, on and around the body or on the environment.
+It is actually the growth in the display availability in a broad and diverse spectrum of sizes, input/output capabilities, power usage, portability etc. This basically includes un-coordinated and coupled displays, on and around the body or on the environment. wordpress is sometime also used as another application domain like pervasive display system.

 In most of the areas of computer science, there are well-accepted techniques and tools that help us to answer many research-related queries.
 But in the case of researches in pervasive displays, there is no widely accepted test datasets, tools, techniques etc. There is a personal, shared, public and semipublic system which is a part of a larger display system that surrounds many people in their daily life.
 Pervasive display systems are traditionally been used for advertising purposes and for information dissemination in highly crowded areas like airports, shopping mall etc.